 Under NI 81-102, mutual funds may engage in derivative transactions for both hedging and non-hedging purposes.
 Where we engage an external advisory firm to provide portfolio sub-advisory services to the Counsel Funds and that firm trades in derivative securities (or other instruments) for the Counsel Funds, under NI 81-102, we will be responsible for ensuring that all trading for the Counsel Funds by the sub-advisors is suitable to the Counsel Funds' objectives and strategies.
 When derivatives are acquired for hedging purposes, our internal policies require that the derivatives have at least a high degree of negative correlation to the position being hedged, as required by NI 81-102.
 Derivatives will not be used to create leverage within the Counsel Fund's portfolio unless permitted under NI 81-102.
 We do not simulate stress conditions to measure risk in connection with the Counsel Funds' use of derivatives.

 The CIO is responsible for overseeing compliance with the derivatives policies and procedures by the Portfolio Management Department and/or the sub-advisors.
+Any non-compliance is escalated immediately to the portfolio manager and CIO.
 The compliance department reports any identified exceptions to the derivatives policies and procedures described above.
-This reporting is provided to our Fund Oversight Committee on a quarterly basis and to senior management on a monthly basis.
+This reporting is provided to our Fund Oversight Committee of the Board of Directors on a quarterly basis.